Derek Dooley (American football)

-Derek Dooley (born June 10, 1968) is an American football coach and former player who is a senior offensive analyst for the Alabama Crimson Tide.
+Derek Vincent Dooley (born June 10, 1968) is an American football coach, attorney, and former college football player.
+Dooley most recently served as a senior offensive analyst for the Alabama Crimson Tide.
 He served as the head football coach at Louisiana Tech University from 2007 to 2009 and the University of Tennessee from 2010 to 2012.

+In 2025, Dooley announced his candidacy for the United States Senate in 2026, a seat held by Democratic senator Jon Ossoff.
+Dooley is a member of the Republican Party.

 Early years

 Dooley was born in Athens, Georgia, in 1968, the son of University of Georgia coach Vince Dooley and his wife, radio talk show host Barbara Meshad Dooley.
 Dooley played high school football at Clarke Central High School in Athens under legendary coach Billy Henderson.
 He was a star tight end on the school's 1985 AAAA State Championship team.
 Dooley played alongside other notable Clarke Central (and later NFL) players, including kicker John Kasay (Seattle Seahawks, Carolina Panthers, New Orleans Saints), defensive end and former University of Tennessee defensive line coach Chuck Smith (Atlanta Falcons, Carolina) and wide receiver Willie Green (Detroit Lions, Tampa Bay Buccaneers, Carolina Panthers, Denver Broncos).

 Dooley was a walk-on wide receiver at the University of Virginia.
 He earned a scholarship with the Cavaliers following his second season and helped the school to three bowl appearances, including an ACC championship in 1989.
 In 1990, he was named first-team Academic All-ACC and participated in the Senior Bowl.
 He graduated in 1990 with a bachelor's degree in government and foreign affairs, and went on to earn his Juris Doctor (J.D.) degree from the University of Georgia School of Law in 1994.
-Dooley practiced law at Nelson Mullins Riley & Scarborough in Atlanta for almost two years before embarking on his coaching career.